Cricket-One Day International New Zealand v Bangladesh line-ups

-Dec 25 (Gracenote) - Line-ups for the first One Day International between New Zealand and Bangladesh on Monday in Christchurch, New Zealand New Zealand won toss and decided to bat New Zealand: Martin Guptill, Tom Latham, Kane Williamson (capt), Neil Broom, James Neesham, Colin Munro, Luke Ronchi, Mitchell Santner, Tim Southee, Lockie Ferguson, Trent Boult Bangladesh: Tamim Iqbal, Imrul Kayes, Soumya Sarkar, Mahmudullah, Shakib Al Hasan, Mushfiqur Rahim, Sabbir Rahman, Mosaddek Hossain, Mashrafe Mortaza (capt), Mustafizur Rahman, Taskin Ahmed Referees: Chris Broad (Match referee), Paul Reiffel (TV umpire), Chettithody Shamshuddin (Referee), Wayne Knights (Referee)
+Dec 28 (Gracenote) - Line-ups for the second One Day International between New Zealand and Bangladesh on Thursday in Nelson, New Zealand Bangladesh won toss and decided to bowl New Zealand: Martin Guptill, Tom Latham, Kane Williamson (capt), Neil Broom, James Neesham, Colin Munro, Luke Ronchi, Mitchell Santner, Tim Southee, Lockie Ferguson, Trent Boult Bangladesh: Tamim Iqbal, Imrul Kayes, Mahmudullah, Shakib Al Hasan, Nurul Hasan, Sabbir Rahman, Mosaddek Hossain, Mashrafe Mortaza (capt), Taskin Ahmed, Tanbir Hayder, Subashis Roy Referees: Chris Brown (Umpire), Paul Reiffel (Umpire), Chettithody Shamshuddin (TV umpire), Chris Broad (Match referee)

 SYDNEY, Jan 23 Australia opening batsman David Warner won the Allan Border Medal on Monday for the second year in row, becoming only the fourth player to achieve that feat.